Samsung chief Lee arrested as South Korean corruption probe deepens

 Lee is a suspect in the influence-peddling scandal that led parliament to impeach President Park Geun-hye in December, a decision that if upheld by the Constitutional Court would make her the country's first democratically elected leader forced from office.

-Shares in flagship Samsung Electronics Co Ltd opened down 1.2 percent, while shares in Samsung C&T Corp , the de facto holding company of Samsung Group, opened down 3.2 percent compared with the wider market's drop of 0.45 percent.
+Shares in flagship Samsung Electronics Co Ltd fell 1.4 percent, while shares in Samsung C&T Corp, the de facto holding company of Samsung Group, were down 2.8 percent compared with the wider market's drop of 0.2 percent.

 Prosecutors have up to 10 days to indict Lee, Samsung's third-generation leader, although they can seek an extension.
 After indictment, a court would be required to make a ruling within three months.